Authored by the expert who managed and guided the team behind the South Korea Property Pack

 How much are property prices expected to increase in Gwangju in 2026?

-As of early 2026, Gwangju property prices are expected to increase by approximately 1% over the calendar year, which means the market should stay roughly flat to slightly positive.
+As of early 2026, property prices in Gwangju are expected to grow by roughly +1% over the full calendar year, which means a stable but not exciting market rather than any kind of sharp recovery or decline.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Gwangju.